-California Connections Academy viewed the release of the new LCAP template as an opportunity to better align school planning efforts.
+California Connections Academy utilizes the LCAP template as an opportunity to better align school planning efforts.
 The three goal areas in this LCAP are aligned to the main pillars of the school organization, academics, engagement and post secondary preparation.
 The goals and associated actions have been refined through the LCAP process and with engagement of stakeholders.
 In an effort to make the LCAP even more accessible to staff, a one page summary referred to as the School Enhancement Target (SET) has been developed.
 The progress monitoring of the SET also informs the LCAP bringing the annual planning processes full circle.